petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

    This is quite unlikely though.
 I remember running this script many times after processing the data to get the figures just right.
-1. We want to produce a slight variant of one or more figures, adding the results from a simulation for the purposed of validation.
+1. We want to produce a slight variant of one or more figures, adding the results from a simulation for the purposes of validation.

 We can call these reproducibility and _reusability_, respectively.
-These map fairly well to the strategies above as well.
+These map fairly well to the strategies above too.
+That is,
+reproducing the original environment is a reproducibility task, and adapting the code is a reusability one.
 Both are important, but at this point I would prioritize reusability, where the data can be used to created new knowledge instead of simply repeating the past.